Header image

 Bioleaching- Higher tier only

-The acidic solution or leachate that collects at the bottom of the pit is simply collected and the copper extracted by electrolysis or displacement reactions; similar to that used to extract metals by phytomining.
+The watery solution or leachate that collects at the bottom of the pit is simply collected and the copper extracted by electrolysis or displacement reactions; similar to the methods used to extract metals using phytomining.

 bioleaching set up to obtain metals from metal ores.